Skip to content

 Safety switches also play a critical role.
 If your condensate drain pan is full due to a clogged drain line—a frequent issue in Oklahoma’s humid climate—the float switch will prevent your system from operating to avoid water damage.
 Check for standing water in the drain pan near your indoor unit.

-If these basic checks don't resolve the issue, the problem likely involves components that require professional diagnosis.
-A failed capacitor is one of the most common culprits for AC units that won't start.
+If these basic checks don’t resolve the issue, the problem likely involves components that require professional AC repair diagnosis.
+And if the system powers up but the vents stay silent, see our guide to an AC that isn’t blowing air.
+A failed capacitor is one of the most common culprits for AC units that won’t start.
 The capacitor provides the electrical jolt needed to start the compressor and fan motors.
 These components can fail due to age, heat exposure, or electrical issues.

 Other potential problems include a faulty contactor, a bad compressor, low refrigerant due to leaks, or control board failures.
 These issues require specialized tools, technical knowledge, and EPA certification to address properly.
 Attempting DIY repairs on these components can be dangerous and may void your equipment warranty.